 Other Factors to Consider

-Many things can contribute to higher humidity indoors, so these need to be considered as well.
+Many things can contribute to higher humidity indoors, so these also need to be considered.
 Here are a few examples:

 - Humid climate: If you live in an already humid climate, the relative humidity indoors will be higher.
-It’s therefore recommended that you add 10 pints to your dehumidifier.
-In other words, if you choose a 50-pint, go for 60 pints instead to compensate for the high humidity.
+We recommend adding 10 pints to your dehumidifier.
+In other words, if you would normally choose a 50-pint, go for 60-pints instead to compensate for the high humidity.

-- Nearby washer or dryer: If you’re living in a smaller apartment or townhouse, the washer or dryer (maybe both) is likely close to your living space.
-This can cause the humidity to rise slightly — add 5 pints.
-So, if you’re considering a 10-pint unit, try a 15- or 20-pint instead.
+- Nearby washer or dryer: If you’re living in a smaller apartment or townhouse, the washer or dryer is likely close to your living space.
+This can cause the humidity to rise slightly — add five pints.

 - AC: Air-conditioning units work nearly the same as dehumidifiers, so they can benefit from each other.
 If you often work the AC during the summer, you can choose a slightly smaller dehumidifier to save energy.
-The two appliances will work alongside each other to create a dry and cool environment.
+The two appliances will work together to create a dry and cool environment.

 - Pets: If you have pets, especially a big furry dog-pal, keeping the humidity low is crucial.
-Thanks to the extra fur, pets have a harder time cooling down during the summer and they run the risk of heat strokes (5).
+Thanks to the extra fur, pets have a harder time cooling down during the summer, and they risk heat strokes (5).
 Because of this, we recommend a large dehumidifier or whole-house dehumidifier.
 This will create a comfortable space for your furry friends.

 Getting It Right

-Dehumidifiers are available in a range of sizes, which makes it tricky to find the right one for you.
+Dehumidifiers are available in various sizes, making it tricky to find the right one for you.
 The size of the dehumidifier refers to its capacity in pints, which shows how many pints of moisture it can remove.
 Common sizes include 30-, 50- and 70-pint.
 However, it’s also possible to find 20-, 40-, 45- and 100-pint units.

-Before settling on a size, you must consider how large the space is as well as the conditions within.
+Before settling on a size, you must consider how large the space is and the conditions within it.
 You can quickly figure out the square footage by multiplying the length and width of the room.
 In addition, you must consider how humid your home or space is and then choose accordingly.